steffitan23/cubstart-website/src/hw/web/hw2.md

 # Personal Portfolio

 ## Objective
-This objective of this homework is to help you through the entire process of making a simple website in HTML/CSS, as well as test your knowledge of the box model, flexbox, and media queries.
+The objective of this homework is to help you through the entire process of making a simple website in HTML/CSS, as well as test your knowledge of the box model, flexbox, and other CSS properties.

 The best way to learn web development is through making your own projects.
 A personal, resume-style website is pretty useful and a great starter project, so that's what we're making today.